Hank Williams Jr.’s wife Mary Jane Thomas dies - The Miracle Tech

 Updated:

-JUPITER, Florida (WJW) – The Jupiter Police Department reports that Hank Williams Jr.’s wife, Mary Jane Thomas, has died.
+Jupiter, Florida (WJW) – The Jupiter Police Department Reports Hank Williams Jr.’s wife Mary Jane Thomas has passed away.

+According to multiple reports, Thomas and Williams – best known for their opening anthem on Monday Night Football – had been married for more than three decades.

 according to this PeoplePolice received a medical call at Jupiter Beach Resort & Spa on Tuesday evening.